kubernetes/enhancements/keps/sig-api-machinery/3962-mutating-admission-policies/README.md

 ## Summary

-This enhancement adds a `MutatingAdmissionPolicy` API to allow mutating admission control rules to be declared using CEL expressions.
-This continues the work started by the [`ValidatingAdmissionPolicy` API](/keps/sig-api-machinery/3488-cel-admission-control/README.md).
+This enhancement adds mutating admission policies, declared using CEL expressions, as an alternative to mutating admission webhooks.
+This continues the work started by [`KEP-3488` API](/keps/sig-api-machinery/3488-cel-admission-control/README.md) for validating admission policies.

-Mutations can be declared in CEL by combining CEL's object instantiation and Server Side Apply's merge algorithms.
+This enhancement proposes and approach where mutations are declared in CEL by combining CEL's object instantiation and Server Side Apply's merge algorithms.

 ## Motivation

-A large proportion of mutations perform relatively simple changes such as setting a label or annotation, or adding a sidecar container to a pod.
-Such mutations can be expressed conveniently in CEL, eliminating the need for the developmental and operational complexity of a webhook.
+A large proportion of mutating admission needs are for relatively simple operations such as setting a label, setting a field, or adding a sidecar container to a pod.
+These mutations can be expressed trivially in only a few lines of CEL, eliminating the developmental and operational complexity of a webhook.

 Offering CEL based mutation also has other fundamental advantages over webhooks.
-CEL mutations can be declared in a way that allows the kube-apiserver to introspect the mutation and extract useful information about which fields the mutation reads and writes.
-This information can be useful when ordering mutations.
+CEL mutations can be declared in a way that allows the kube-apiserver to introspect the mutation and extract useful information about which fields the mutation operation reads and writes.
+This information can be leveraged to do things like finding order for mutating admission policies that minimizes the need for reinvocation.
+Also, in-process mutation is sufficiently fast, especially when compared with webhooks, that it is reasonable to re-run mutations to do things like validate that multiple muation policy is still applied after all other mutating admission operations have been applied.

 ### Goals